giuliadev95/Crud-app-Node.js-Express-SQL-Server-React./backend/README.md

 # What's in this file
+This project has been built following those steps:
-This is the Codegrind italian course : Creare API con Nodejs + Express
+1- Coding along with the Codegrind italian course : "Creare API con Nodejs + Express", s0 a local API application built with node.js / express, tested with Postman

 ## Important queries
 ```javaScript